awesto/django-shop/docs/contributing.rst

 Code guidelines
 ================

-* As most projects, we try to follow :pep:`8` as closely as possible
+* Like most projects, we try to follow :pep:`8` as closely as possible
 * Most pull requests will be rejected without proper unit testing
 * Generally we like to discuss new features before they are merged in, but this is a somewhat flexible rule :)